-Irish men Niall Quinn and Brendan Pooley have recorded a heartwarming tribute to one of Ireland’s most beloved residents, Fungie the Dolphin, after the male bottlenose disappeared from his longtime home in Dingle Bay off the coast of Co Kerry.
+Irish men Niall Quinn and Brendan Pooley recorded a heartwarming tribute to one of Ireland’s most beloved residents, Fungie the Dolphin, after the male bottlenose disappeared from his longtime home in Dingle Bay off the coast of County Kerry.

 Fans of the American sitcom “Parks and Recreation” will be quick to recognize Quinn and Pooley’s “10,000 Candles in the Wind” as a riff on character Andy Dwyer’s “5,000 Candles in the Wind” tribute to mini horse Li’l Sebastian, who, much like Fungie, was a beloved resident of the fictional Pawnee, Indiana.

 "5,000 Candles in the Wind" is, of course, a play on Elton John's 1973 song "Candle in the Wind," which was a tribute to Marilyn Monroe and later Princess Diana.